 Now the second largest city in Ethiopia, Gondar is best known to visitors for its striking 17th century palaces.
 These are a serene reminder of Gondar’s heyday as the Imperial Capital of Ethiopia.

-Known as ‘the Camelot of Africa’, Gondar has an impressive, and slightly surreal, collection of stone castles and palaces built by Emperor Fasil.
-These are now a World Heritage Site.
-With their Portuguese and Indian influences, they would not look out of place in southern Europe.
+Known as ‘the Camelot of Africa’, Gondar has an impressive, and slightly surreal, collection of stone castles and palaces.
+Built by Emperor Fasil, they are now World Heritage Sites.
+Indeed with their Portuguese and Indian influences, they would not look out of place in southern Europe.
 Certainly they are very unexpected in the heart of Africa.

 Highlights of Gondar

 - Fasil Ghebbi (Imperial Palace) with its six castles and palaces